KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 - scanning installed Opera profiles
 - manually selecting an extension `manifest.json` file

-## What's New In 1.3.120
+## What's New In 1.3.130

-Version `1.3.120` is a dependency maintenance update.
+Version `1.3.130` is a dependency maintenance update.
 It includes:

-- `Tools > File Converter`
-- `Tools > Media Controls`
-- per-tab volume controls
-- `Tools > Clipboard History`
-- `Tools > Download Scheduler`
-- local What's New page
-- focused verification coverage for local-only behavior
+- Electron `44.4.5`
-- profile-isolation verification
+- DOMPurify `3.4.16`
+- JavaScript Obfuscator `5.8.0`
-- temporary-context verification
+- `tldts` `7.4.15`
-- safe File Converter output handling verification
-- Download Scheduler restart-behavior verification
-- Snyk Code static analysis cleanup with zero open issues in the current source tree
-- additional hardening for local browser pages, Privacy Protection rules, OAuth loopback handling, Send to Device, and optional Ollama helpers
+- refreshed package-lock dependency metadata
+- no new browser features

 The local What's New page replaces the previous Desktop update-note folder behavior and can be reopened from: